 Assessment Alternatives (Testing not required)

 Alternatives to Assessment testing are listed below.
 Students may bring or mail verification to the Assessment Center (Rm.
 SS-251).
-Visit www.sbcc.edu/assessment and click on “Alternatives to Testing” to begin the evaluation and review process prior to enrollment.
+Visit the Assessment website and click on “Alternatives to Testing” to begin the evaluation and review process prior to enrollment.
 Note: Test scores marked with an asterisk below must include submission of an official high school transcript.